Aetherelic/aethershift/README.md

-# Aetherelic Hyprland Rice
+# Adaptive Hyprland Rice

-A personal Arch Linux + Hyprland desktop rice based on/forked from the excellent **Vroomies** rice by **maxchennn**.
+A personal Arch Linux + Hyprland rice based on/forked from **Vroomies** by **maxchennn**.

-This setup started from the Vroomies aesthetic and Quickshell structure, then evolved into a fully customized daily-driver environment with adaptive theming, gaming utilities, system menus, screenshots, recording tools, audio helpers, profile modes, backups, and a full action center.
+This started as a Vroomies-inspired setup and was expanded into a full daily-driver Hyprland environment with adaptive theming, Quickshell panels, glass menus, gaming tools, screenshots/recording, system utilities, backup tools, and workflow polish.

+---

 ## Credits